The Guide

 Concordia International School Shanghai is a Christian-mission American school in the Biyun neighbourhood of Jinqiao, Pudong, serving around 1,200 students from Preschool through Grade 12.
 It has operated since 1998.
 Fees for 2025-2026 run from CNY 250,000 for Pre-K to CNY 330,000 for Grades 9-12, with a CNY 25,000 capital levy on first enrolment.

 For families who want an American curriculum with an explicitly faith-based culture, Concordia is the established option in Pudong.
-The Jinqiao location means it draws from the same residential corridor as Dulwich Pudong and Shanghai American School's Pudong campus, which can make it easier to compare during the school tour process.
+The Jinqiao location puts it in the same residential corridor as Dulwich Pudong and Shanghai American School's Pudong campus, which makes side-by-side tours easy.

 Yew Chung International School of Shanghai